 Is levigated talc mixed with a little almond oil and mucilage of gum tragacanth, and spread upon porcelain disks for convenient use.

-There were however, only a few powders that could mimic the softness and whiteness of real pearl and live up to it in more than their name.
-The most important of these were the ‘bismuth-whites’.
+There were however, only a few powders that could mimic the softness and whiteness of real pearl, the most important of these being the ‘bismuth-whites’.

 Blanc De Perles Sec (Dry Pearl White).
 Venetian chalk 20 Ib.
 Subnitrate of bismuth 42 oz.
 Zinc white 42 oz.
 Oil of lemon 1½ oz.